Code of Conduct

 Last Updated: January 18th, 2023

 It's super important to me that all students feel safe when engaging with the community on our Discord server or within online events.
 I want our community to be as inclusive and welcoming as possible, and I believe that in order to achieve that goal, policies must be in place (and enforced!) that prioritize safety and inclusion.

 By participating in the community, you agree to abide by the conduct specified in this document.
 While recognizing that nobody is perfect and we all make mistakes, please understand that you may be removed from the community if that mistake is severe enough, or if you make it more than once.

 Report a violation

-If you've witnessed someone violating the Code of Conduct, please let me know, either by messaging me on Discord (Josh#3187) or sending an email to email@example.com.
+If you've witnessed someone violating the Code of Conduct, please let me know by sending an email to firstname.lastname@example.org.

 We do not tolerate harassment in this community.
 Examples of harassment include:

 - Offensive comments related to gender, gender identity and expression, sexual orientation, disability, mental illness, neuro(a)typicality, physical appearance, body size, age, race, or religion.

 - Unwelcome comments regarding a person’s lifestyle choices and practices, including those related to food, health, parenting, drugs, and employment.

 - Deliberate misgendering or use of “dead” or rejected names.